-Recommendation #5: Joint Statewide Training
+Recommendation #6: Joint Statewide Training

-As part of or in addition to the joint statewide training noted in Recommendation #2, it is recommended that a mandated joint statewide training for all DAGs and investigators, regardless of their level, experience or past training, should be held to assist in team building and ensure a common and consistent knowledge base.
+Although MBC management states that joint statewide training has been previously attempted, it is recommended that a mandated joint statewide training for all DAGs and investigators, regardless of their level, experience or past training, be held to assist in team building and ensure a common and consistent knowledge base.
 Based on the comments received from interviewees, such training should, at a minimum, include:

 - Effective and efficient communication;

 - Workload prioritization;

-- Roles, background and training of investigators, supervisors, lead and primary DAGs and SDAGs, and the needs of each to efficiently and appropriately perform their functions;
+- Roles, background and training of investigators, supervisors, lead and primary DAGs and SDAGs, and the needs of each to efficiently and appropriately perform their functions:

-- Definition of "client" and "direction":
+- Definition of "client" and "direction";

 - Interviews and interview strategies;

 - Obtaining appropriate expert witnesses;

 - Subpoena use and preparation;

 - Administrative hearing process and investigator's role at a hearing; and

 - The role and purpose of the Central Complaint Unit (CCU).